What unique skills or approaches do you offer your clients?

 What is your specialty?

-Another specialty is helping clients with chronic or persistent pain.
+Another specialty of mine is training in EMDR which I have used to help clients with trauma and also with chronic or persistent pain.
 I have learned and used an EMDR protocol for treating chronic pain, and I also studied and have used an integrated EMDR technique (IEMDR) for treating migraines.

 What have clients appreciated about you?